lguzzon-scratchbook/gdb/lib/README.md

    No advanced obfuscation techniques have been applied.

 3. **Production-Oriented Distribution**
    This package is intended for direct use in production environments.
-   Only the final build output is published, which is a common practice for libraries distributed via npm.
+   Only the final build output is published, following common practices for libraries distributed via npm.

-   > Example: many modern libraries publish only minified bundles in their final production build output.

-4. **Full Compatibility with Modern Tooling**
-   The public API is fully documented and available through TypeScript definition files (`.d.ts`).
-   This allows code editors, development environments, and end users to use the package without needing access to the source code.

 ---